spiritumduo/spiritumDuo/docs/technical/backend/models.md

 # Models

-The models are the objects that are stored in the database.
+Models are schemas for objects that are stored in the database.
 [Gino](https://github.com/python-gino/gino) is an ORM built on SQLAlchemy core.
-Using Gino we can create database models.
+Using Gino we can create database models and easily access them.

 ```py
 class Patient(Gino.model):